parinfer/parinfer.js/lib/doc/integrating.md

 1. __Update the cursor__: Parinfer may have to shift your cursor around since some parts of a line may be added/removed/replaced.
 Move your cursor to the position at `cursorX`.
-1. __Signal when <kbd>Enter</kbd> is pressed__: Set `pressedEnter: true` when
-   you press enter so Parinfer can help you with indenting new lines.
-It will also occasionally split the current line into two separate ones to prevent the <kbd>Enter</kbd> key from ever changing your AST in Indent Mode.
 1. __When the editor opens a file__ you must first pass their content to `parenMode` and replace its contents with the result.
 This ensures indentation of a file is correct before using with Indent Mode.